Counting, math, and basic economic concepts are taught in school, starting as young as pre-kindergarten, around 4 years old.

 For young kids, money doesn’t yet hold the same emotional or functional meaning that it does for adults.
 They may see us swipe cards, tap phones, or talk about bills, but they don’t fully understand value, trade-offs, or future planning.
 They’re still learning impulse control.
 That’s developmentally appropriate: kids under 7 are still learning to delay gratification, understand time, and make consistent cause-and-effect connections.

-Teaching financial literacy also requires more than math.
-It involves emotional regulation (waiting, wanting, sharing), ethical thinking (fairness, honesty, generosity), and exposure to real-world decision-making.
+Financial literacy involves emotional regulation (waiting, wanting, sharing), ethical thinking (fairness, honesty, generosity), and exposure to real-world decision-making.
 Without hands-on practice and guidance, kids often view money as either magical or off-limits.
 Money also takes a certain level of self-discipline that young kids are still developing.

 As children deepen their understanding of the concepts of saving, spending, and sharing, they are also developing agency, self-regulation, and self-discipline that serve them well in other areas of their lives.